Skip to navigation Skip to content

 Request Immigration Datalink information + Read more ...

-Legal residence details may be obtained directly from the Department of Home Affairs via the Immigration Datalink.
+Legal residence details may be obtained directly from immigration via the Immigration Datalink.

-On the CHIMME/RSIMME screen, check the Customer Immigration Link Status field:
+On the CHIMME/RSIMME screen, check the Customer Immigration Link Status:

 • ‘INACTIVE’ – the customer is linked, however Services Australia will only receive updated information upon request

-• Blank – customer is not linked with Immigration
+• Blank – customer is not linked with immigration or their link has not been activated

 If the status is ‘ACTIVE’, check that the visa information as advised by the customer in their claim is on the RSLEG screen.

-If the status is ‘INACTIVE’, Service Officers will need to manually refresh immigration data via the Request Immigration Data field to ensure current.
+If the status is ‘INACTIVE’, manually refresh immigration data via Request Immigration Data to ensure current information is received.
 Note: online claims automatically request an Immigration data refresh upon claim submission by the customer.
 Check that the visa information as advised by the customer in their claim is on the RSLEG screen.

-If the status is blank, (i.e. a datalink was unable to be established) and a link was expected (e.g. the customer has been overseas since), see Activating the Department of Home Affairs datalink and contingency procedures if datalink is unavailable.
+If the status is blank, (i.e. a datalink was unable to be established or was established but is not active) and a link was expected (e.g. the customer has travelled since 1994), see Activating the Department of Home Affairs datalink and contingency procedures if datalink is unavailable.

 If the information does not appear to be correct, a referral to CIS may be required, see Referring inconsistencies in overseas departure and arrival information to Centrelink International Services (CIS).
 If the case is referred to CIS, put the activity on hold awaiting a reply from CIS.
 When a response is received, continue with this process.